Visual Instructions Editor

 Instruction Sets

-Allows user to easily switch between different Instruction Sets while staying in the Editor.
-There is also an option to Manage Instruction Sets.
+Allows user to easily switch between different Instruction Sets while staying in the editor.
+There is also an option to Manage Instructions Sets.

 TopMenuBarInstructionSetsExpand